-- 1) Execute acquisition strategy to consolidate a fragmented market. - 2) Pursue target (niche) markets where we can gain a leadership market position. - 3) Develop leading edge products to meet the emerging needs of our target markets. - 4) Utilize lean tools to enhance company performance. - 5) Execute our long-term strategy and set aggressive growth and profitability goals to measure our success.
+- Create and drive a long-term global optimization strategy, including acquisitions, to consolidate a fragmented market. - 2) Successfully integrate and realize the anticipated benefits from the three acquisitions completed in the fourth quarter of 2021. - 3) Pursue target (niche) markets where we can gain a leadership market position. - 4) Innovate leading edge products and solutions to meet the emerging needs of our target markets. - 5) Develop a lean culture by utilizing our lean tool kit to enhance and continuously improve company performance. - Continuously develop talent throughout the organization through training and deployment of Allied Systematic Tools.